mikewest/fallow/data/articles/2006/06/install-sqlite-locally-on-os-x.markdown

 ArticleID:  20
 Published:  1150626420
 Modified:   1150626477
-Title:      Install SQLite Locally on OS X
+Title:      "Install SQLite Locally on OS X"
-Slug:       install-sqlite-locally-on-os-x
+Slug:       "install-sqlite-locally-on-os-x"
-OneLine:    SQLite is a nice little database engine that can be incredibly fast as a website backend.
-Installing it on OS X is equally quick.
+OneLine:    "SQLite is a nice little database engine that can be incredibly fast as a website backend.
+Installing it on OS X is equally quick."
 Tags:
     - HOWTO